-In our previous post we sought to better understand what taste is and the vocabulary used to describe it, which can sometimes feel like trying to learn a new language.
-What we love about third wave specialty coffee is that deeper appreciation isn’t just for baristas or professional tasters anymore.
+In our previous post, we sought to better understand what taste is and the vocabulary used to describe it, which can sometimes feel like trying to learn a new language.
+What we love about third-wave specialty coffee is that deeper appreciation isn’t just for baristas or professional tasters anymore.
 Anyone brewing at home can practice improving their palate to heighten their appreciation for their favorite morning beverage.
-All anyone needs is some good coffee and a basic understanding of the key elements that professionals use to evaluate the taste of coffee.
+All anyone needs are good coffee and a basic understanding of the key elements that professionals use to evaluate the taste of coffee.

 What is coffee cupping?

 Coffee cupping is an efficient way to taste and evaluate different components in coffee (often more than one coffee at a time).
 It is used by professionals in the coffee industry to evaluate and score the quality of coffee on a 100-point scale, but can also be enjoyed by enthusiasts and beginners as well.

 The purpose of cupping is to intentionally evaluate a coffee and recognize aspects of its aroma, acidity, flavor, and body.
 For recreational coffee lovers cupping at home, understanding these terms and how they present themselves in coffee can help us better understand what we are tasting and what it is we enjoy or dislike.
 That gives us the power to better choose, brew, and enjoy coffee.

 Specialty coffee cupping lingo:

 It can be intimidating to attend cuppings with people in the coffee world.
 You’ll hear a lot of coffee industry jargon thrown around, and it can often make even the most welcoming of environments feel inaccessible and alienating.
 Here are the main terms you will hear and that are essential to coffee tasting: